Welcome to the EIS Instrumental Music Teachers' online community

 The meetings are always lively and a broad range of opinions are shared and debated on many topics including CPD, GTCS registration and professional recognition.

-The EIS has raised the profile of Instrumental Music in Scotland with the recently published Music Charter and, in this climate of budget cuts, will continue to promote and protect members with the full range of options open to it.
+The EIS has raised the profile of Instrumental Music in Scotland with our Music Charter and, in this climate of budget cuts, will continue to promote and protect members with the full range of options open to it.

 All EIS members who are instrumental music teachers should make contact with their own local IMT representative.
 A list of the current reps along with their email address is available on this page.